paulocymbaum/paulocymbaum/README.md

 ## 🤝 Let’s Connect!

-Looking to collaborate or hire a **Fullstack Developer** with expertise in AI, low-code platforms, and scalable app development?
+Looking to collaborate or hire a **Fullstack Developer** with expertise in AI, DevOps CLIs, and scalable app development?
 Feel free to explore my repositories or connect with me!

 💌 **[Let’s Build Together!](mailto:paulo.cymbaum@gmail.com)**